kagiko/vaultwarden-wiki/Deployment-examples.md

 ## NixOS (by tklitschi)
   There's a example bitwarden config for NixOS.
 It's not very complex, you have the backend option, for the type of Database you wanna use, the Backupdir for a dedicated Backup systemdserive, the option to enable it and the config Option.
 For the Config Option you simply pass the .env Variables [from the .env template](https://github.com/dani-garcia/vaultwarden/blob/1.13.1/.env.template) in nix syntax.
+Secrets ( SMTP_PASSWORD,... ) store inside another .env file outside /nix/store and include by [services.vaultwarden.environmentFile](https://search.nixos.org/options?channel=21.11&show=services.vaultwarden.environmentFile&from=0&size=50&sort=relevance&type=packages&query=vaultw)
 See [Proxy Examples](https://github.com/dani-garcia/vaultwarden/wiki/Proxy-examples) for a nixos-nginx example config.
 <details>
 <summary>Example Config</summary><br/>